Profile by Karen Delaney, January 2018

 Update by Mia Coward, July 2019

-Ms. Vo Thi Toa and her sons are a new family with AP and AEPD.
-Her husband, a military veteran, had been exposed to dioxin during his time in the service.
+Ms. Vo Thi Toa’s husband, a military veteran, had been exposed to dioxin during his time in the service.
 He died in 2005 due to stomach cancer.
 Together they had six children; three of their children were affected from Agent Orange and three were not.
-Ms. Toa is the sole caregiver for her oldest son Nguyen Thanh Nam( Who is quadriplegic and has cerebral palsy) and now her third son Nguyen Ngoc Thang (who has epilepsy), along with her 3 grandchildren.
-AP officially decided to help them last July.
-With the help of AP and donors, they were able to purchase a cow and calf.
+Ms. Toa is the sole caregiver for her oldest son Nguyen Thanh Nam who is quadriplegic and has cerebral palsy) She also looks after her third son Nguyen Ngoc Thang, who has epilepsy), and 3 grandchildren.
+AP and AEPD offered help the family last July and were able to purchase a cow and calf with the donations.

 As we walk toward the inside of the home, I am greeted by the cow in the front yard, some small puppies running and playing, two chickens and some small chicks walking around.
-Ms. Toa seems to be in a very happy disposition.
-I let Ngoc and the outreach worker take the lead as Ms. Toa jumps right into the conversation and share with us that Long (her third son that lives in the house as well) is doing much better since our last visit.
-He has had two hospital visits but had was able to go to a private clinic and start taking medication for his epilepsy.
+Ms. Toa seems to be in a happy frame of mind.
+I let Ngoc and the outreach worker take the lead as Ms. Toa jumps right into the conversation and shares the news that Long (her third son who also lives in the house) is doing much better since our last visit.
+Long has had two hospital visits but was able to go to a private clinic and start taking medication for his epilepsy.
 He seems in good spirits and smiles at me while listening to the conversation.

-She is able to manage the cow and a calf.
-The calf is growing well and healthy and the cow is actually 3 months pregnant.
-She is able to use the cow for fertilizer for the garden.
-Mrs. Toa tells us that she currently has no intention to sell the cow or calf.
-She will only sell the cow if she needs money for one of her son’s medical care.
-She currently has her 4th son come and help her take care of the cow and calf sometimes.
-She is also raising some chickens but they are not for selling, just for food every day.
-Because Mrs. Toa has pain in her knees she is unable to work in the rice field and so the chickens are a way to ensure the family has food.
+Ms Toa is able to manage the cow and a calf that were donated by AP and AEPD, and her fourth son (who is not affected by AO) sometimes comes in to help.
+The calf is growing well and the cow is 3 months pregnant.
+Ms Toa uses the fertilizer in the garden.
+She has no intention of selling the cow or calf, and will only take this drastic action if she needs money to cover medical care for one of her sons.
+Ms Toa is also raising some chikens for food.
+Because of her knees she is unable to work in the rice field, so the chickens are an important addition to the family diet.